THE TEAM

 World's Toughest Row

-Ian Dean and Jooles Paillin are rowing the Atlantic in Dec 2025 to fulfil Jooles dream of rowing an Ocean, to do something amazing together, to inspire their three girls and have a go at being competitive in the mixed pairs category.
+Ian and Jooles Paillin-Dean are rowing the Atlantic in Dec 2025 to fulfil Jooles dream of rowing an Ocean, to do something amazing together, to inspire their three girls and have a go at being competitive in the mixed pairs category.
 They met at the Pacific Terrific Ocean rowing teams documentary screening and two years later fell for each other and got married in Dec 2021 with a mini moon in La Gomera to watch the start of the 2021 race.

 JOOLES PAILLIN